 Import ICS Feeds

-ICS feed connections are available on all plans, including Free.
-ICS feeds count toward your connection limit (2 on Free, unlimited on Pro).
+ICS feeds are available on all plans and count toward your connection limit (2 on Free, unlimited on Pro).

 1. Get your ICS feed URL

 Copy the ICS feed URL from your source.
-The URL may start with https:// or webcal://.
+Both https:// and webcal:// schemes work — CalendarPipe normalizes them automatically.

 2. Add the connection